zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/instructions.md

 </details>

 </details>

+### 2. Mapping the list of cells to a list of strings

 The next challenge is that we are stuck with a list of cells, which is one-dimensional by defition.
 We somehow need to convert